xythobuz/xythobuz.github.io/input/projects/quadcopters/trifecta.md

 <!--% backToParent() %-->

-As a second attempt for a self-built copter I decided to try and build a Tricopter.
+As a second attempt for a self-built copter, after my [far too big X666](x666.html), I decided to try and build a Tricopter.
 These only have three motors, with the third degree of freedom (yaw) being provided by tilting the back rotor using a servo.

 <!--%